zchee/golang-wiki/gopls.md

 If you see a `gopls` error or crash, or `gopls` just stops working, please capture your `gopls` log and file an issue on the [Go issue tracker](https://github.com/golang/go/issues/new?title=x%2Ftools%2Fcmd%2Fgopls%3A%20%3Cfill%20this%20in%3E).
 Please attach the log and any other relevant information, or if you have one, a case that reproduces the issue.
 For VSCode users, the `gopls` log can be found by going to "View: Debug Console" -> "Output" -> "Tasks" -> "gopls".

+To increase the level of detail in your logs, start `gopls` with the `-rpc.trace` flag.
+To start a debug server that will allow you to see profiles and memory usage, start `gopls` with `serve --debug=localhost:6060`.
+See the editor configurations section below for information on how to pass these flags via your editor.

 If possible, it is helpful to mention an estimated timestamp for when the problem first occurred, or an approximate timestamp for when you reproduced the problem.
 It is also helpful to see your `gopls` editor configurations, such as a VSCode `settings.json` file.

 You can then try to restart your `gopls` instance by restarting your editor, which, in most cases, should correct the problem.